 Read More: The Best Vitamin C Dosage for Adults

 Potential Side Effects

 Emergen-C could cause belly cramping, diarrhea and nausea.
 These effects stem from the extremely high dosage of vitamin C in the supplement.
-Although Emergen-C doesn't contain grains, the manufacturer says it isn't tested for gluten, so if you have celiac disease or are gluten-intolerant, use caution.
-Additionally, it’s possible for Emergen-C to interact poorly with prescription medications, so check with your doctor before taking it if you're on medications.
+Emergen-C doesn't contain grain, and is labelled gluten free, so if you have celiac disease or are gluten-intolerant, this product will not cause a reaction.
+Additionally, Emergen-C health warning concerns possible interactions with prescription medications and over the counter drugs, such as Tetracyclines—Divalent & Trivalent, so check with your doctor before taking it if you're on medications.
 If you have hives, rashes, swelling or difficulty breathing after taking Emergen-C, seek emergency care right away.